maximiliangarmatsch/automation-building-blocks/apps/automation_crews/Readme.md

 !finance_crew YOUR_MESSAGE
 ```

 ## Run Dev-Crew from Discord

 ```
-!dev_crew Project description here (Which you want to develop)
+!dev_crew PROJECT_DESCRIPTION (Which you want developed)
+Example PROJECT_DESCRIPTION: !dev_crew "An ecommerce website for drawings"

 ```